gvandelinde/obs_organ/CAI Project 2.md

+General remark: we want to scale the amount of change over the times these event are deceted.
+This would make sma

 # Competence
 **increase:**
 - If the human communicates his search for a room, and along the line, it is followed by a message of finding a victim and then rescuing the victim.
+- W

 **decrease:**
 - Not communicating the rescue of a victim.
+- If an agent says they've someone, but it hasn't.
+- Whenever a search isn't announced but there was searching done.
+- When the human agent requests assitstance, but there is none needed.

 # Willingness
 **increase:**
 - Coming to assist the robot on carrying a mildly injured victim.